Compiler-Inc/CompilerSwiftAI/README.md

 }
 ```

 Be as descriptive as you can be.
 It will definitely help.
-You can limit strings to certain values
+You can limit strings to certain values, give ranges for numeric values, and provide variations of ways a user might word this function, different nomenclature that might be used for the same function or parameters.

+There are more things that you'll want to add to the CompilerFunction enum, but in the next step the dashboard will generate a template for the code you will add later.

 ## Completing set up on the Developer Dashboard